gbattra/CS5330/P1/report01.md

 A third, more challenging issue I faced involved the Sobel filter.
 First, I was originally applying the filter improperly--multiplying the product of the horizontal pass with the vertical pass instead of summing them together.
 However, when calculating the gradient magnitude, the resulting image was a hyper-saturated color image that seemed to lose all edge-detection properties.
 This was because the pixel values of the Sobel image were outside the range of `[-255, 255]`.
 After correcting the math, the desired gradient magnitude image was achieved.
 However, this produced another issue: When displaying the product of the sobel filter, my program would simply display the `16SC3` image in a window.
 To the naked eye, this image appeared to be a blank gray canvas.
 However, on closer inspection, I noticed there was infact the vague resemblance of the original image, just severely muted.
 This is because I was now adding the horizontal pass to the vertical pass, vs. multiplying them together.
 When I converted to `uchar` for display, the result was what is shown above: the non-edge areas in black and the edges in white.

-These challenges were certainly frustrating but through the process I gained a strong understanding of OpenCV, C++ and memory management, as well as image filtering and manipulation.
+These challenges were certainly frustrating but through the process I gained a strong understanding of OpenCV, C++ and memory management, and an intuition for the math behind image filtering and manipulation.

 ## Resources
 - OpenCV documentation
 - Video code sample from Project 1 assignment on Canvas
+- Wiki on seperable filters https://en.wikipedia.org/wiki/Separable_filter